SegersIan/architecture-handbook/README.md

 * Discuss managed evolution, but go deeper, what it solves or does.
 Like, IT allignment.
 Circle that back to the enterprise architecture and understand how the role of IT is perceived and the relation.
 * Discuss evolutionary psychology
 * Emphasize how 'data' and *'relations/connections* impact architecture.
+* The concepts of "lenses/views" and how they can be used.
+Which are they, and when to use which ones?
+* Role of conways law in architecture
+* Operational aspects of architects
+    * Architectural Decision Records
+    * Record exceptions
+    * Exceptions are ok, just measure how many you make.
+* Look at managed evolution KPIs
+* Make a throrough list of fitness function examples
+* Make a reference list of all the -ilities that we can think off.

 * Resources